BjornWilliams/DocsVersaTul/docs/source/configuration.rst

 Main Components
 ----------------
-1. ``IConfiguration`` : Represents a configuration file that is applicable to a particular application, or resource.
+#. ``IConfiguration`` : Represents a configuration file that is applicable to a particular application, or resource.
-2. ``IAppConfiguration`` : Represents the base application configuration.
+#. ``IAppConfiguration`` : Represents the base application configuration.
-3. ``Configuration`` : Abstract class implementing ``IConfiguration``.
+#. ``Configuration`` : Abstract class implementing ``IConfiguration``.
 This class must be inherited.
-4. ``AppConfiguration`` : Abstract class implementing ``IAppConfiguration``.
+#. ``AppConfiguration`` : Abstract class implementing ``IAppConfiguration``.
 This class must be inherited.
-5. ``ConfigSettings`` : Represents a collection of Key Values.
+#. ``ConfigSettings`` : Represents a collection of Key Values.
 Keys are strings and Values are object.

 Functional Summary
 ------------------
-1. **T Get<T>(string name = null)** : Gets the value of the specified key stored in the settings dictionary.
+#. **T IConfiguration.Get<T>(string name = null)** : Gets the value of the specified key stored in the settings dictionary. *Note:* If no name is supplied the calling property name is used for the setting lookup.
-*Note:* If no name is supplied the calling property name is used for the setting lookup.
+#. **T IConfiguration.GetOrDefault<T>(string name = null)** : Get the value of the specified key stored in the settings dictionary.
+However, if the key is not present then the default of the type T is returned.

 Code Examples
 -------------

 .. code-block:: c#
     :caption: Configuration inherited
-    :emphasize-lines: 61, 64
+    :emphasize-lines: 64, 67

     // Inherits the Configuration base class and extends its functionality with
     // the additional properties.